 LB 485 increases the amount of initial eligibility in the Department of Health and Human Services (DHHS) Child Care (CC) program from 130% FPL to 185% FPL.
-This bill also requires the usage of federal funds for the increase in costs.
+This bill also requires the usage of federal funds for this increase in costs.
 The first requirement is the usage of Child Care and Development Funds (CCDF) and then Temporary Assistance for Needy Families (TANF) if CCDF funds are not available.
 Nebraska has currently obligated all CCDF and TANF funds for the future biennium.
 If the intent is to increase eligibility to 185% FPL, the only way to pay for this increase is to use general funds.

 Based on US Census Bureau estimates of Nebraska population by FPL for 2019, it is estimated that there are 172,793 living between 130 and 185% FPL.
-It is assumed that 25% would be under 18 and could utilize child care (43,198 children or 21,599 households assuming 2 children/household).
+It is assumed that 25% would be under 18 (43,198 individuals).
+It is assumed that 75% of those under 18 would be under 13 and could utilize child care (32,399 children or 16,200 households assuming 2 children/household).
 It is assumed that 50% do not need child care and would not apply.
 It is also assumed that only 50% of all who apply would be approved.
-The estimated amount of new child care cases would be 5,400 ongoing cases (10,800 children).
+The estimated amount of new child care cases would be 4,050 ongoing cases (8,100 children).
 Due to a change in regulations on September 15, 2020, providers can now bill up to 5 absence days, per month, per child.
 In the three full months after the absence day change (November 2020 to January 2021 paid months), the average cost per case was \$590 per month.
 It is assumed that will be the cost per month going forward.
 It is assumed that the increases in cases would begin October 1, 2021.
-The costs for the aid in year one would be \$28,674,000 and the amount in the second year would be \$38,232,000.
+The costs for the aid in year one would be \$21,505,500 and the amount in the second year would be \$28,674,000.